GDformer: Going Beyond Subsequence Isolation for Multivariate Time Series Anomaly Detection: Methodology

 \subsection{Training and Inference}

-We adopt the reconstruction loss to guide the global dictionary to learn the shared representations of the series-level normal points.
-To further guarantee prototypes learn the normal distribution patterns, the similarity loss between the cross-attention weights and prototypes is introduced, which can be formulated as:
+We adopt the reconstruction loss ($\mathcal{L}_c$) to guide the global dictionary to learn the shared representations of the series-level normal points.
+To further guarantee prototypes learn the normal distribution patterns, the similarity discrepancy ($\mathcal{L}_s$) between the cross-attention weights and prototypes is introduced, which can be formulated as:

-where $\hat{\boldsymbol{X}} \in \mathbb{R}^{T\times d}$ denotes the reconstruction results of $\boldsymbol{X}$. $\mathcal{L}_c$ and $\mathcal{L}_s$ represent the reconstruction loss and the similarity discrepancy loss respectively. $\| \cdot \|_*$ denotes the $*$-norm. $\lambda$ is adopted to balance the two loss items.
+where $\hat{\boldsymbol{X}} \in \mathbb{R}^{T\times d}$ denotes the reconstruction results of $\boldsymbol{X}$. $\| \cdot \|_*$ denotes the $*$-norm. $\lambda$ is adopted to balance the two loss items.
 We set $\lambda > 0$ to enlarge the similarity degree between the prototypes and the cross-attention weights in unsupervised learning.
 We can observe that $\mathcal{L}_s$ sums the similarity values in all $L$ layers and can aggregate multi-scale distribution knowledge, thereby leading to an informative measure.

-\textbf{Anomaly Detection Criterion.} After optimization, the prototypes can learn the distribution of the correlation weights between normal temporal representations and the global representations.
-Therefore, the similarity values of abnormal attention weights and prototypes are lower than those of normal ones.
+\textbf{Anomaly Detection Threshold.} After optimization, the prototypes can learn the distribution of the correlation weights between normal temporal representations and the global representations.
+Therefore, the similarity discrepancy of abnormal attention weights and prototypes is higher than that of normal ones.
 Naturally, in inference process, we can obtain the anomaly score of $\boldsymbol{X} \in \mathbb{R}^{T\times d}$ as:

 where ${\rm AnomalyScore}(\boldsymbol{X}) \in \mathbb{R}^T$ indicates the point-wise anomaly scores for $T$ points and has higher values for abnormal points.
 Let $\delta$ denote the series-level anomaly threshold.
 We can obtain the detection output $\boldsymbol{\mathcal{Y}}$ as: